kind2-mc/kind2/doc/usr/source/9_other/5_proofs.rst

 .. code-block:: none

-   Certificate minimization
-   Kept 0 (out of 1) invariants at bound 1 (down from 1)
-   ...
+   Post-analysis: certification

    Generating frontend eq-observer with jKind ...
    Generating frontend proof
    ...
-   Certificate minimization
-   Kept 0 (out of 4) invariants at bound 1 (down from 1)
-   ...
-   Final LFSC proof written to add_two.lus.out/add_two.lus.0.lfsc
+   Final LFSC proof written to add_two.lus.out/add_two.lus.1.lfsc

 The important one is the last message that indicate the file in which the proof was written.
 The directory produced by Kind 2 will have the following